c-rotte/hikorea-booker/README.md

 - `OFFICE_NUMBERS`: One or more office numbers to check for appointments (comma-separated), see `OFFICES.txt`
 - `MAX_DATE`: The latest date you want to check for appointments (YYYYMMDD)
 - `CHECK_INTERVAL`: Time in seconds between each check
+- `PIN`: The password to use when booking appointments

 ## Important Notes

 - This tool is for educational purposes only.
 Use it responsibly and in accordance with HiKorea's terms of service.
 - Excessive use may result in your IP being blocked by HiKorea.
 - Always verify any appointments booked through this tool on the official HiKorea website.
-- The tool uses a default password of `0000` for bookings.

 ## Disclaimer